The course is mandatory for students attending the Master's Programme in the humanities, specializing in Cultural Heritage and Sustainability.

 regarding judgement and approach

-The course will consist of seminars, lectures, and group work.
-Active participation in seminars and group work is compulsory.
-Absence from any of these will need to be compensated.
+The course will consist of lectures, seminars, and tutoring in writing.
+Active participation in seminars is compulsory.
+Absence from these will need to be compensated.

-Assessment will be based on active participation in seminars and the submission of written assignments.
-Grades will be given in accordance to the Swedish grading system.
+Assessment will be based on written assignments as well as active participation in seminars.
+Grades will be given in accordance with the Swedish grading system.
 The following grades will be used: Fail (U), Pass (G), Pass with distinction (VG).
 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University´s disability coordinator.